zacharyr0th/toml-tools/README.md

 ### 3. report.py

-Generates a comprehensive master report from multiple TOML repository files.
+Generates a comprehensive report from all the TOML files in the `input` directory.

+[Here's](https://github.com/zacharyr0th/TOML-tools/blob/main/output/report-09-13-24.md) the report generated on 09/13/24.

 **Key features:**
 - Generates a detailed master report with the following information: